darkleaf/hazel/README.md

 This proof of concept (POC) investigates how [Datomic](https://www.datomic.com/) principles can be adapted for the frontend environment.
 It introduces a peer library, written in JavaScript, that is capable of navigating a [DataScript](https://github.com/tonsky/datascript/) database and storing its segments in the browser's cache.

+This approach is useful for productivity tools like Asana, Jira, Slack, and Notion, especially for applications that work with relatively large databases in the browser.
+It is necessary to make fast queries on that data without access to the backend.

 The project is built upon the React TodoMVC framework.

 The project's capabilities include: